How to Make Time for Your Business Blog (10 Simple Ways)

 1. Make your blog a business priority

 Okay, I’m not saying that your blog is the be all and end all, or that you should devote all your attention to it to the exclusion of all else.
-That is ill-advised (and your customers would be pretty miffed).
+That wouldn't be sensible in anyone's book.

 What I am saying is that - if you’ve made a business decision to run a blog – you need to allocate resources to your blog just as you would any other business project.